senocular/senocular.github.com/articles/js_implementing_for_loops.md

 2
 ```

-The difference in this version is that in each iteration of the loop, the `i` variable is a different `i` variable within a scope specific to that literation.
+The difference in this version is that each iteration of the loop is given its own, unique `i` variable defined in a scope specific to that literation.
 We'll see just how that works in the implementation.

 ### Implementation